ChilliCream/graphql-platform/website/src/docs/hotchocolate/v11/security/authorization.md

 }
 ```

-> ⚠️ Note: We need to use the `HotChocolate.AspNetCore.AuthorizationAttribute` instead of the `Microsoft.AspNetCore.AuthorizationAttribute`.
+> Warning: We need to use the `HotChocolate.AspNetCore.AuthorizationAttribute` instead of the `Microsoft.AspNetCore.AuthorizationAttribute`.

 </Annotation>
 <Code>